A: Enuresis is the loss of bladder control that leads to the release

 A: Our practice specializes in the treatment of bedwetting.
 We

-are the Baltimore-Washington's only practice focused on the evaluation
+are one of Baltimore-Washington's only practices focused on the evaluation

 and treatment of enuresis.